 Buy this equipment either on amazon or on coffeecircle.com.
 Get a great choice and good price ranges.

 After you have your equipment get familiar with some more information on coffee preparation

 - How fine or rough should the coffee be ground?

 For the French press or the moccamaster, you would want a coarse grind.
 Using a simple Moka machine you go for a fine grind.
 Somehow, find your grinding and play with it!

 - Some insights about the roasting of the coffee beans

 Dark coffee beans display a lot of visible oils, this is typical of your dark roast and espresso roast blends.
 The oil simply means the beans were roasted longer than their less oily counterparts.

-- A light or dark roast for your coffee?
+- Light or dark roast for your coffee?

-Darker coffees actually have less caffeine than lighter roasts.
-Lighter blends still contain oil, however the oils are “lighter” and are not as visible since they are contained inside.
-These blends are roasted for shorter periods of times giving them more caffeine.
+Darker coffees have less caffeine than lighter roasts.
+Lighter blends still contain oil, however, the oils are “lighter” and are not as visible since they are contained inside.
+These blends are roasted for shorter periods giving them more caffeine.
 For filter coffee use light roasted beans.

 - How much coffee do you need for your cup of coffee?